Gailes

 An assessment of population growth drivers in Gailes reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Gailes statistical area (Lv2) was estimated at approximately 1,932 as of November 2025.
-This figure represents an increase of 101 people since the 2021 Census, which recorded a population of 1,831 in the area.
-The change is inferred from the resident population estimate of 1,931 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional validated new address since the Census date.
-This results in a population density ratio of approximately 1,570 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 59.0% of overall population gains during recent periods in the Gailes (SA2).
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of the suburb of Gailes is around 1,934.
+This reflects an increase of 103 people since the 2021 Census, which reported a population of 1,831 people.
+The change is inferred from the resident population of 1,931 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
+This level of population equates to a density ratio of 1,572 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 59.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, lower quartile growth of statistical areas across the nation is anticipated, with the Gailes (SA2) expected to increase by approximately 91 persons to reach a total population of around 2,023 by 2041 based on aggregated SA2-level projections, reflecting an overall gain of approximately 4.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+Considering projected demographic shifts, a population increase just below the median of statistical areas analysed by AreaSearch is expected in the suburb of Gailes.
+It is expected to increase by 96 persons to reach 2,041 by 2041 based on aggregated SA2-level projections, reflecting a gain of 4.8% in total over the 17 years.

 Frequently Asked Questions - Population